Harrods: History

-1923: Mah-Jongg (lemur) was sold to Stephen Courtauld and Virginia Courtauld (née Peirano).
+Mah-Jongg, a lemur, was sold to Stephen Courtauld and Virginia Courtauld (née Peirano) in 1923.
 Mah-Jongg lived with the Courtaulds for fifteen years, accompanying the couple on their travels and changes of residence, including Eltham Palace in the Royal Borough of Greenwich.
+In 1969, Christian the lion was bought at Harrods by John Rendall and Anthony 'Ace' Bourke.
+The lion was set free in Kenya after reaching maturity.